Ready to learn how to make bath salts as a gift or for your own self care? It’s easy to make your own DIY bath salts

 This can be quite pretty and beautifully displayed in a vintage mason jar.

-But for the purpose of using the handmade product I recommend measuring and mixing the ingredients together, in a large bowl.
+For the purpose of using the handmade product, I recommend measuring and mixing the ingredients together in a large bowl.
+Mix the salt blend of Epsom salts, baking soda and sea salt together.

-Use the funnel to pour the bath salts into the mason jars.
+Use a funnel to pour the bath salts into the mason jars.
 Then sprinkle an extra bit of lavender on the top before sealing.

 To avoid this unappealing result, it’s recommended to bake the salts for fifteen minutes or so.
 For a step by step guide check out this guide.